steqeq/0000/docs/reference/env-variables.rst

         | 1: Enable

     * - | ``ROC_ENABLE_LARGE_BAR``
-        | Enable Large Bar if supported by the device.
+        | Enable large bar if supported by the device.
       - ``1``
       - | 0: Disable
         | 1: Enable